 Current Use of Solar Power

 Concentrated Solar Power (CSP) plants have been growing rapidly in recent years.
 Spain has the largest amount of CSP use in the world, followed by the United States (which has two hybrid plants of fossil-CSP).
 India also has a large PV solar park.
-As the global market for solar power continues, places such as North Africa, the Middle East, and China are becoming interested in the use of solar power as a sustainable energy source.
+As the global market for sustainable power continues, places such as North Africa, the Middle East, and China are becoming interested in the use of sustainable energy source.